<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=905697862838810&amp;ev=PageView&amp;noscript=1">

 Not all retirement calculators or retirement planning tools are created equal, however, and the differences between them can dramatically impact what your participants’ outcomes look like.
 One of the major differences between these tools is the assumptions they use to determine projections.

-For example, let’s say you have an employee, Tom Jones.
-Tom wants to know if he’s on track to retire comfortably at 67 years old with 80% income replacement.
+Tom wants to know if he’s on track to retire comfortably at 67 years old with a goal of 80% income replacement.
 Tom inputs the following information into two different online retirement calculators:

 • Starting balance of retirement plan: $10,000